 And even though there is much academic studies regarding cave paintings and ancient Egyptian culture, little is know about the African literary traditions.
-Just as the rest of the world, early civilizations used the tradition of oral storytelling to introduce new generations to the local folktales that held up cultural identity, and thought the listeners about tradtion, rituals, and history.
-They are to be respected as a form of education and entertainment alike.
-These tales show some comparison to the European versions, as many animals and creatures served the same purposes.
+Just as the rest of the world, early civilizations used the tradition of oral storytelling to introduce new generations to the local folktales that held up cultural identity.
+These tales thought the listeners about tradtion, rituals, and history.
+They are to be considered as a form of education and entertainment alike.
+This ritual and habit shows much comparison to the European oral tales, with overlapping use of animals, magic and monsters.
 Hares were cunning tricksters, ogres were cruel monsters, and birds served as messengers between the immortal gods and mortal men.
-Day-to-Day tales on the other hand told histories and were used for lessons about life and would be either forgotten or changed over time depending on its purpose and the memory of the storyteller.
+Day-to-day tales on the other hand told histories and were used for lessons about life and would be either forgotten or changed over time depending on its purpose and the memory of the storyteller.
 Stories were often shared at a common meeting place, at the end of the day, and traditional music was added.

 When it comes to written sources, however, relatively little is known.
-The limited sources that have survived a lenghty amount of time, are all from cultures that had some form of connection with Europe.
+The limited sources that have survived a lenghty amount of time, are very often from cultures that had some form of connection with Europe.
 Either through trade, through conquest, or through religious connections.
 The fact that these sources are the often the only ones remaining is not coincidental.
 While the historic loss of the Library of Alexandria in 48 BC and the recent loss of South Africa’s Jagger Library in a fire -which caused an even greater destruction of unique African manuscripts- were incidental, the destruction of the famous libraries of Timbuktu was done on purpose to destroy Africa’s unique literature and with it its identity.

 To read about other continents, and find out about different countries, return to Read Around the World.